yoanm/Behat3SymfonyExtension/doc/why-explanation.md

    Client do not really "reboot" the kernel, it shutdow it.
 And then when `Kernel::hande` is called, in case the kernel is not booted, it automatically boot itself (see [there](https://github.com/symfony/http-kernel/blob/c355df9479a065d243d17f708c8b65690ead4a9f/Kernel.php#L164-L166)).

-   See ["Explanation by example"](./doc/why-explanation.md#explanation-by-example ) and ["Why client reboot the kernel before a request ?"](./doc/why-explanation.md#why-client-reboot-the-kernel-before-a-request-) below for deeper explanations.
+   See ["Explanation by example"](#explanation-by-example ) and ["Why client reboot the kernel before a request ?"](#why-client-reboot-the-kernel-before-a-request-) below for deeper explanations.

  * **Second :collision: point**

    It's not possible to be notified when the kernel reboot (no event exists on symfony side).

-   See ["Kernel reboot event workaround"](./doc/why-explanation.md#kernel-reboot-event-workaround) below for deeper explanations.
+   See [Kernel reboot events](#kernel-reboot-events) below for deeper explanations.

 Because of this two :collision: points, it's not possible to know **when** injecting mock data.
  * For the first request to the kernel made over all the behat command execution (so first request of the first scenario executed), the container will be the one created at kernel startup.